UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 +------------+-----------------+------------------------------+

-A PublicationPlaceHolder would take also a specialized template, this would let the users to introduce their own style and way to specialize the representation of the contents taken from a publication.
-For example a template that takes a publication objects che decide how and what render from: title, subheading, content, related objects ...
+A PublicationPlaceHolder would take also a specialized template, this would let users to introduce their own style, their way to specialize the representation of contents taken from a publication.
+For example a template that takes a publication object che decide how and what render from it: the title, subheading, main body content, related objects ...

-Finally a placeholder space will be filled by publications related to a page, according to its ordering, the first placeholder will render the first content, the second the second one and so on.
+Finally the first placeholder
+will render the first content, the second the second one and so on.
 This approach allows a one-page template designer to arrange placeholders without worrying about what content will be represented there.
-The page that will inherit this uniCMS template will then define which publications to import, which links to handle.
-Think about the management of a Home Page, where each content is selectively chosen by publishers.
+The page that will inherit this uniCMS template will then define which publications to import, which links to handle and so on.
+Think about the management of a
+Home Page, where each content is selectively chosen by publishers.

-A page can have the following childs elements:
+A page can have the following child elements:

 - PAGE NAVIGATION BARS
 - PAGE CAROUSELS